What is Snus?

 - - Withdrawal symptoms: If you're attempting to quit or reduce snus usage, you may experience withdrawal symptoms such as irritability, anxiety, depression, restlessness, and difficulty concentrating.

-However, research also suggests some potential positive effects of nicotine, including improved attention and focus, reduced body weight and appetite, increased metabolic rate, and potential benefits for psychiatric illnesses and dementia-related conditions.
+However, research also suggests some potential positive effects of nicotine, including improved attention and focus, reduced body weight and appetite, increased metabolic rate, and potential benefits for psychiatric illnesses and dementia-related conditions (which you can learn more about in our Snus Effects guide).

 Snus Effects on Sports Performance